NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 > 23 If you are in doubt concerning that which We have sent down upon Our slave, then produce a chapter like it and call upon your helpers other than Allah, if you are truthful.24 But if you did not do it, and you can never do it; then beware of the Fire whose fuel will be people and stones, which is prepared for the disbelievers.

 The only claim to inspiration the Quran makes is in its literary excellence, claiming no one can produce a chapter like it.
 But if you have read it the first thing that strikes you is that literary speaking, it is garbage.
 Even a mediocre poet would be able to write a chapter far more excellent than most chapters of the Quran.

+## No one can change the word of Allah {#unchanging-word}

+Surah 6:34,115

+> The word of your Lord is complete in its truth and justice.
+No one can change His words: He is the All Hearing, the All Knowing.

+Surah 10:64

+> Theirs are good tidings in the life of the world and in the Hereafter - There is no changing the Words of Allah - that is the Supreme Triumph.

+Surah 18:27

+> And recite that which hath been revealed unto thee of the Scripture of thy Lord.
+There is none who can change His words, and thou wilt find no refuge beside Him.

+Surah 50:29

+> My Word cannot be changed, nor am I unjust to ˹My˺ creation.”

+## The word of Allah CAN be changed

+Surah 2:75

+> a party of them used to listen to the word of Allah, then used to change it

 ## The Quran is not perfectly preserved {#not-preserved}